Firstly, make sure that you have a hamster first aid kit available at all times. Click here to check out the hamster first aid kit.

 Hamster with Reddish Urine

 Reddish urine can be caused from a type of hamster mix or from a type of pellet hamster food.
 Thus if you notice that your hamster has reddish urine, first try to check whether the source is from the hamster food.
+We had cases where the hamster food had red coloured processed stuff and these led to some hamsters producing reddish urine.
 Changing the hamster’s food to another brand may help.

 Hamster Bladder Stones

 The symptoms that a hamster may have bladder stones are tiny drops of bloody urine which may leak from the hamster.
 The hamster will be in pain especially when urinating and the hamster will begin to look unwell.
 Offering dandelion leaves may encourage increased urine production so that the bladder stones come out.
 Dandelion leaves may be picked from fields or obtained from a gardener.
 Try to avoid picking leaves that are close to roads.

 An alternative is adding low levels of table salt to the water or food.
 Addition of a little fruit juice to salted water may improve palatability to increase consumption.
 You can also give some vegetables and some soaked food to your hamster.
 Giving the hamster extra vitamin C, will also help in reducing the hamster's bladder stones.